MegaTransparency/MegaTransparency/README.md

 ## Values

 * Transparent by default:
+  * Clear business rules
+  * Staff mark what information is exempt
+  * Non-exempt information is auto published
-** clear business rules, all code is open source under Apache License unless using an existing code base that is licensed as GPL/AGPL (Wordpress/CKAN/CoCalc)
+  * All code is open source under Apache License unless using an existing code base that is licensed as GPL/AGPL (Wordpress/CKAN/CoCalc)

 ## Competitors